Seagull-Project-PHP-Framework/seagullframework-website/docs/Howto/Internationalisation.md

 for text in templates (e.g. for the GUI)

 ## Locale
-By default Seagull will provide basic PHP locale functionality, ie, you can call PHP functions in your code like strftime() and they will  be modified by the set locale.
+By default Seagull will provide basic PHP locale functionality, ie, you can call PHP functions in your code like `strftime()` and they will  be modified by the set locale.

 To take advantage of advanced locale handling go to Config screen and choose:

 	General Site Options -> Extended locale support -> On

-This integrates Seagull with PEAR's [I18Nv2][8] library, an example of usage:
+This integrates Seagull with PEAR's [I18Nv2][3] library, an example of usage:

 	$locale =& SGL_Locale::singleton();